Monday, October 25, 2021

 Henry V and the Self-Governing

 Saint Crispin's Day greetings to all!
-In keeping with my annual tradition, I watched Henry V - an early matinee this year.
+In keeping with my annual tradition, I watched Henry V again this year.

 His army is outnumbered five-to-one against mounted knights, who hold the high ground.
-But Henry just explains that it's actually a good thing that they are outnumbered, since it means they will each enjoy a 'greater share of honor' when they die to help their king gain a little real estate on the continent - and that 'gentlemen in England now abed, will think themselves accursed they were not here.'
+But Henry just explains that it's actually a good thing that they are outnumbered, since it means they will each enjoy a 'greater share of honor' when they fight together against those kind of odds--to help their king gain a little real estate on the continent--and that 'gentlemen in England now abed, will think themselves accursed they were not here.' it's a great movie, and this speech sets up the climactic battle.
 It's easy for me to get caught up in his infectious enthusiasm ... as I sit in my warm comfy living room.

 On the other hand, as an American, I align more with Dennis, as regards English royalty.